OpenSIPS/opensips-cli/docs/modules/database.md

 * `add` - adds a new module's tables in an existing database.
 Receives as parameter the name of the module, as specified in the OpenSIPS scripts hierarchy.
-* `migrate` - copy and convert an OpenSIPS 2.4 database into its OpenSIPS 3.0 equivalent
+* `migrate` - copy and convert an OpenSIPS database into its next OpenSIPS release equivalent

 ## Configuration

-## Database Schema Files
+### Database Schema Files

 The database schema files for each supported SQL backend can be installed via their corresponding OpenSIPS client module package.
 For example (only install modules useful to you):